-SoftWear Automation raises $4.5 million to build robots sew
+SoftWear Automation raises $4.5 million to build robots that sew

 Skyrim is coming to the PlayStation VR